ZubairTheCreator/STB_Studios/README.md

-# STB Studios — stbstudio.co.za
+# STB Studios — stbstudios.co.za

 The official STB Studios website.
 Static HTML, CSS and one script.
 No build step, no framework, no npm.
 Deploys to GitHub Pages as-is.